siddharthreddyarutla/Stop-and-wait-protocol/README.md

 # Detail

-The frame is sent one-by-one to the Receiver(Server) from the Sender(Client) side.
+> The frame is sent one-by-one to the Receiver(Server) from the Sender(Client) side.<br>
-Acknowledgment is sent from Server to the Client
+> Acknowledgment is sent from Server to the Client.<br>
-The next frame is sent after receiving the acknowledgment from the server-side.
+> The next frame is sent after receiving the acknowledgment from the server-side.<br>
-This technique/method is known to be
+>This technique/method is known to be STOP-and-WAIT Protocol.
-STOP-and-WAIT Protocol.